Duegan24/Final_Project/README.md

 ## Project Goal

 The goal of this project is to develop a machine learning model using linear regresssion to predict future flight delays and estimate the time amount of these delays.
+This will enable business to reduce the lost productivity cause by business travel flight delays.

 ## Model Source Data